NopCommerce

-nopCommerce is an open-source eCommerce platform based on Microsoft's ASP.NET Core framework and MS SQL Server 2012 (or higher) backend Database.
+nopCommerce is a source-available eCommerce platform based on Microsoft's ASP.NET Core framework and MS SQL Server 2012 (or higher) backend Database.
 It provides a catalog frontend and an administration tool backend, allowing shopping cart creation.
 It is available under the nopCommerce Public License V3 and officially launched in October 2008 for small to medium-sized businesses.

 History

 nopСommerce development started in 2008 by Andrei Mazulnitsyn in Yaroslavl, Russia.
-Later on, the company moved to Armenia, Yerevan.
-Microsoft recognized nopCommerce as significant and included it with Microsoft's Web platform Installer.
+Later on, the company moved to Yerevan, Armenia.
+Microsoft recognized nopCommerce as a significant service and included it with Microsoft's Web platform Installer.

 The first versions introduced basic functionality such as order processing, attributes, plugins, discounts, tier pricing, news, blogs, private messages, forums, tax and shipping support.

 In June 2010, a new data access layer was introduced in version 1.70.

-Version 2.00 (August 2011) launched nopCommerce as an ASP.NET MVC based solution.
+Version 2.00 (August 2011) launched nopCommerce as an ASP.NET MVC based service.

 Later in 2011 nopCommerce moved to ASP.NET MVC 4.

 Versions 3.00 and 3.10 were extended to include multi-store and multi-vendor features and to simplify the product logic.
 In versions 3.50, 3.60, and 3.70, a modern and responsive template was included.
 Version 3.80 was released with a brand new and responsive admin area with basic and advanced views and with the capability to run in web farms.
 Version 3.90 contains significant improvements in marketing and content management functionality, performance optimization, and the admin area UI and UX.

 In version 4.00 nopCommerce was moved to ASP.NET Core 2.0.
 Starting from version 4.20, the platform provides support of UNIX-based systems, and since version 4.30 it supports MySQL.
 Version 4.40 has implemented asynchronous programming which supposedly improves performance significantly, support for PostgreSQL database, and Full web farm support which it previously lacked.
 From version 4.40, nopCommerce started supporting minor versions.

-In the latest version 4.60.0, nopCommerce was migrated to .NET 7.
+In the latest version 4.80.0, nopCommerce was migrated to .NET 9.
+Version 4.80.0 includes significant enhancements like advanced bulk product editing, granular admin access controls, improved vendor tools, and user experience refinements across the storefront and admin panel.

-The version release cycle is 7–8 months.
+The version release cycle varies and time gap between each major release has been increasing significantly.
+The release date for 4.80 was 11 December 2024.
+That makes it approximately 8 months from when 4.70 was released.